 You have to make a short presentation on an issue of the day (ein aktuelles Thema).
 To help structure your presentation you have five miniature presentation slides (topic title/”My personal experience”/The situation in my country/arguments for and against my position/conclusion and thanks.
 There is some space for you to jot notes during the presentation and brief guidance as to what you should cover to each slide (this is the same for both sets of slides).

-In the modal paper the two topics you can choose from are “‘Papa, ich will ein Handy!’
+In the model paper the two topics you can choose from are “‘Papa, ich will ein Handy!’
 Brauchen Kinder Mobiltelefone” or “‘Mama es ist gerade so lustig… …Nur noch fünf Minuten!’.
 Sehen Kinder zu viel Fern?”
 There are two topics five slides each with a few words and sometimes a picture.

 Speaking Part Three (Teil Drei)(about four minutes in total, so two minutes per candidate)